GermanGGarzon/rnn_predict_hf_Luna_German/README.md

 # How to execute
 The GRU, SVM, and KNN folders contains the required python files to run GRU, SVM, and KNN respectively. cd into the directory of your choosing.

-To Run svm_onehot.py and svm_emb.py use:
+To Run svm_onehot.py use:
 - python svm_onehot.py new_seqs.pkl new_labels.pkl outfile
-- python svm_emb.py new_seqs.pkl new_labels.pkl embeddings.pkl outfile

-To Run knn_onehot.py and knn_emb.py use:
+To Run knn_onehot.py use:
 - python knn_onehot.py new_seqs.pkl new_labels.pkl outfile
-- python knn_emb.py new_seqs.pkl new_labels.pkl embeddings.pkl outfile

-To Run gru_onehot.py and gru_emb.py use:
+To Run gru_onehot.py use:
 - python gru_onehot.py new_seqs.pkl new_labels.pkl outfile
-- python gru_emb.py new_seqs.pkl new_labels.pkl embeddings.pkl outfile

 # Heart Failure Prediction using RNN - Original